YuWaiPang/youFast-Desktop/README.md

 ➾  real-time web technology use Fleck websocket

-➾  the project do not have dependency other than .net 4.7.2, .net 5 or .net core 3.1, actually the web implementation has not yet using asp.net or asp.net core
+➾  the project does not have dependency other than .net 4.7.2, .net 5 or .net core 3.1, actually the web implementation has not yet using asp.net or asp.net core

 ➾  build-in a key-value NoSQL database for in-memory and disk versions

 ➾  building a set of algorithms to maximize parallel computing operating units which is extended to a big csv file and an in-memory table

 ➾  ultra-fast data import to web crosstab report with drag & drop and drill down capabilities

 ➾  interactive pivot table that lets you move X and Y columns with real-time drilldown by simple mouse actions

 ➾  crosstab report supports multi-level of analysis account trial balance by period/currency/region